HoloTuberKit/HoloTuberKit-for-AzureKinect/README.md

 3) Tap input text field and input URL of your YouTube live.<br>
    <img src="https://github.com/TakashiYoshinaga/HoloTuberApplication/blob/master/Images/13.jpg" alt="" width="400"><br>
 4) Tap Connect button.

+ # Give Me Your Feedback
+I'm glad if you'll give me feedback, or tag me when you share the video of your experience with this application.